By Fred Manzo:

 If this would cause more than two Nastian Units to occupy that hex (a rare occurrence), the new Unit is placed on an adjacent hex that is vacant or containing only one Nastian Unit.
 This will be the hex in its Preferred Direction (or closest to it moving clockwise).

 You may in the process draw a Crisis! or Comm Crash chit instead of a Nastian Unit.
 If so, no Nastian reinforcement enters that hex at this time, but you do have to deal with the effects of the drawn chit (see below).
 If the Nastian Officer counter is drawn while pulling for an Inferno Guard Tower, it is placed in the corresponding Purgatory map Guard Tower instead.
 It counts as an Inferno draw despite this.
 Note per 5.4 that Nastian Officers do not count toward stacking and so may be placed in a hex containing two Nastian Units.
 The Nastian Officer counter is placed with its General Tso side face-up.

-[If there are not enough counters to supply a fully load of reinforcements, the player should place what they can, starting with the left-most Guard Tower on the Inferno deck and ending up at the right-most Guard Tower on the Purgatory deck.]
+[If there are not enough counters to supply a full load of reinforcements, the player should place what they can, starting with the left-most Guard Tower on the Inferno deck and ending up at the right-most Guard Tower on the Purgatory deck.]

 “Rumors circulated that Hades provided the Nastian Innermost Circle’s circus-like entertainment, including gladiatorial matches between captives….
 This may the reason SHL company troops called [the prison’s] Guard Towers ‘Clown Cars’.” – Encyclopedia Galactica